 European Semester of Psychology

-Members Associations are invited to organise a European Semester of Psychology in their country.
+Full Members are invited to organise a European Semester of Psychology in their country.
 They can opt to be organizer or steward or leader of a European Semester (ES) of 6 months.

 The European Semester of Psychology is aimed at creating a common space in which European psychologists can interact and communicate so as to foster the sharing and transmission of knowledge and expertise between members and, in turn, to stimulate the ongoing development of a truly European identity among psychologists across Europe.